 - In-toeing is often referred to as walking pigeon-toed.
 Instead of the foot pointed straight ahead, the foot turns inward.

 - Sometimes in-toeing occurs with only one foot, or it may affect both feet.

-- Most parents are able to spot in-toeing or out-toeing in their child, usually shortly after the child begin to walk.
-If you suspect in-toeing or out-toeing, you should bring your child in for an evaluation with one of our podiatrists.
+- Most parents can spot in-toeing or out-toeing in their child, usually shortly after they begin to walk.
+If you suspect in-toeing or out-toeing, you should bring your child in to evaluate with one of our podiatrists.

 Toe-Walking in Children:

-- Some toddlers or even older children may walk more on their toes or the front of the their foot, rather than putting their heel down on the ground.
+- Some toddlers or even older children may walk more on their toes or the front of their foot rather than putting their heels down on the ground.
 The child who toe-walks may appear to “bounce” as they walk.

 - This problem may be due to bone abnormality in the child’s foot or a neurologic issue, though more often is due to the tendon at the back of the leg, called the Achilles tendon, being too short.

 - Most of the time, a tight Achilles tendon can be treated conservatively, though in severe cases, our podiatrists may do a small procedure to help lengthen the tendon.

 - Some people mistakenly believe bunions is an “old person’s” problem.
 The truth is many children develop bunions.
 Often a child develops a bunion secondary to another, more significant, deformity of the foot.